seantis/roots/README.md

 If the image does not support multiple platforms, using --arch/--os will result in an error.
-If the image does support multiple platforms and --arch/--os is ommitted, the default manifest defined by the registry is used.
+If the image does support multiple platforms and --arch/--os is omitted, the default manifest defined by the registry is used.

 ## Requirements / Limitations